Spec-Ops/credentials-polyfill/README.md

-The *navigator.credentials.store(* **credential** *)* call can be used to store a set of attributes about an entity, backed by credentials, at an entity's credential curator.
+The *navigator.credentials.store(* **credential** *)* call can be used to store a set of attributes about an entity, backed by credentials, at an entity's credential repository.

 The call takes the following arguments: